 And without some structure and a designated homeschool area, the entire house can become overrun with papers, projects, folders, pencils, crayons, and the like.
-With a separate homeschool classroom setup, you can close the door to that mess.
+You can close the door to that mess with a separate homeschool classroom setup.

 Home office and homeschool in one room

 With a small home or simply less space, combining your home office and homeschool in one room can be an ideal option.
 This works well when you have an entire room to spare and can divide it up a bit.
-In a larger area, use open shelving to separate your office from the homeschooling space.
+Use open shelving to separate your office from the homeschooling space in a larger area.